GoogleCloudPlatform/cloud-hackathons/hacks/realtime-analytics/README.md

 ### Introduction

-Now that you have a Datastream stream configured to capture changes from the source and send them to GCS, it’s time to create a Dataflow job which will read from GCS and update BigQuery.
+Now that you have a Datastream stream configured to capture changes from the source and send them to GCS, it's time to create a Dataflow job which will read from GCS and update BigQuery.

 There's a number of pre-built templates available for Dataflow, and there's even one for Datastream to BigQuery.